Michael Massey Player Props: Royals vs. Yankees

 - The Yankees pitching staff ranks 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Yankees' 3.89 team ERA ranks eighth across all league pitching staffs.
+- The Yankees have a 3.89 team ERA that ranks eighth across all league pitching staffs.

-- Schmidt (5-6) gets the starting nod for the Yankees in his 20th start of the season.
-He has a 4.31 ERA in 94 2/3 innings pitched, with 95 strikeouts.
+- Yankees pitchers combine to surrender 114 total home runs at a clip of 1.2 per game (to rank 16th in the league).

-- The righty's last appearance was on Sunday against the Colorado Rockies, when he tossed six innings, surrendering two earned runs while allowing three hits.
+- The right-hander's most recent appearance came on Sunday against the Colorado Rockies, when he went six innings, surrendering one earned run while allowing two hits.

-- The 27-year-old has amassed an ERA of 4.31, with 9.1 strikeouts per nine innings, in 20 games this season.
-Opponents have a .268 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.